firasuke/mussel/README.md

 1. Install `musl` headers
 2. Configure, build and install cross `binutils`
 3. Configure, build and install cross `gcc` (with `libgcc-static`)
-5. Configure, build and install `musl`
+4. Configure, build and install `musl`
-6. Build, and install shared `libgcc`
+5. Build, and install `libgcc-shared` only

 ## Additional Steps
 * Build, and install `libstdc++-v3` (For C++ Support) (Enabled by default)